-The recommendations contained in this report are based on the anticipated expansion soil conditions.
-Any proposed import fill should have an expansion index less than 20, and should be evaluated and approved by Converse prior to import to the site.
+The recommendations contained in this report are based upon the anticipated non-expansion soil conditions.
+Any proposed import fill should have an expansion index less than 20 and should be evaluated and approved by the geotechnical engineer or his representative prior to import to the site.

-9.6 Pipeline Backfill Recommendations
+8.7 Pipeline Backfill Recommendations